 - AirBnB works best for longer stays, look for 1 month discounts.

-- AirBnB performs best in expensive destinations.
+- AirBnB performs better in expensive destinations.

 - Zoom in tight on the map in your search results, extra options appear.
-This place was one.

 - Don’t expect perfection, it’s not a hotel, it’s a home.